-Asafoetida is used mostly in Indian vegetarian meals, while the fetid flavor dissipates on cooking where it adds a garlic-like flavor with onion overtones.
+Asafoetida is used mostly in Indian vegetarian meals, while the original raw flavor dissipates on cooking where it adds a garlic-like flavor with onion overtones.

 Always use in small amounts and keep very well sealed to prevent contamination of the flavor to other ingredients in the pantry.
-No added wheat, however may contain traces of gluten due to manufacturing practices.
+There is no added wheat, however may contain traces of gluten due to storage practices.

 Asafoetida (assa-foetida) is the dried latex gum exuded from the living underground rhizome or tap root of several species of Ferula, which is a perennial herb.
 The species is native to the mountains of Afghanistan, and is mainly cultivated in nearby India.
 Asafoetida has a pungent, unpleasant smell when raw, but in cooked dishes, it delivers a smooth flavor, reminiscent of leeks.